watertap-org/watertap/docs/technical_reference/flowsheets/electrodialysis_1stack_conc_recirc.rst

-One-stack electrodialysis with a concentrate fluid recirculation
+One-Stack Electrodialysis with a Concentrate Fluid Recirculation
 ================================================================

 Introduction